 Enterprises though are quite far from the “disrupt everything” ideals carried on by the early proponents of blockchain.
 Their challenge is extremely down to earth: leverage DLT technology to improve operations and this growth of job postings is the expression of the value they believe will be created in the future.

 Still room for improvement

-Despite the hype, numbers tell that blockchain jobs are still a niche.
+Despite the hype, numbers tell that blockchain jobs and cryptocurrency careers are still a niche.
 Indeed.com showed how blockchain jobs in February 2019 measured 88.4 per million of job ads, a much smaller magnitude compared to other IT figures.
 In the research released on last March 14 “The Best Jobs in the U.S.: 2019” (“best” is defined as those jobs experiencing the fastest growth and offering the highest pay) blockchain engineers are not even among the Top 25 jobs.

 Among the Top 10 are machine learning engineers and full stack developers respectively with 179 and 828 postings per million of ads.

 Deloitte UK recently released its “Digital Disruption Index 2019“, an overview of digital technologies’ adoption in UK that gathered data from 158 companies in different stages of digital maturity.
 Among the sample, 28% are in the early stage of their digital development, 53% are currently developing and only 19% declared they are able to adapt their strategies to execute on digital advances.